jywu20/Notes/Computer Science/Circuit/HDL.md

 to guarantee that they read each other's output at the correct times and the correctness of the module's behavior is not feasible.

+## What HLS doesn't do well

+There are still things that are hard to describe in HLS.
+The main problem is, by reading (well tested) Verilog code, it's relatively easy to know if a function (in the HLS sense, i.e. a module with ready, busy and finished signals) finishes within one clock cycle or not, but in HLS it's less clear, as the pragmas generally don't allow us or at least don't encourage us to manually control the structure of the finite state machine in the synthesized module.
+And this then means we can't do away with the handshake signals in optimization.

+This can be partially solved by pragmas like `#pragma HLS latency min=1 max=3`.
+Whether the tool respects the pragma or not however can't be guaranteed.

+Sometimes we say this is because "RTL is timed while HLS is not."
+The statement may cause confusion, as we don't have an explicit time variable in RTL, and someone who focuses purely on *algorithmic* side of the problem may fail to see any difference between a procedural description and an event-driven state machine description.
+The latter, however, makes clear sense when we realize that the latter relative straightforwardly corresponds to the physical processes happening in the circuit.

 # A rational reconstruction of description levels in digital circuit designing

 Here is a rational reconstruction of fundamentals of digital circuit designing, from the perspective of HLS to physical transistors.